telerik/fiddler-everywhere-docs/user-guide/main-menu.md

 ### Contact Support

-The **Contact Support** option is available only for [Fiddler Everywhere PRO]({%slug introduction%}#fiddler-everywhere-pro) version (including the Trial PRO version).
+The **Contact Support** is available only for [Fiddler Everywhere PRO]({%slug introduction%}#fiddler-everywhere-pro) version (including the Trial PRO version).
+The option uses the operating system default email client.
-.
-Click on the command to send us your support query.

 ## Plan Information